 Excellence: Superior body stiffness combines with outstanding chassis technology

-Body stiffness is a key criterion for open-roof vehicles; it has a high impact on their driving behavior, steering precision, acoustics, safety and comfort and also conveys a clear feeling of their genuine quality.
-The Opel Cascada provides an superior balance between torsional and bending stiffness thanks to several measures including impressive underbody crossed steel bars and reinforced rocker profiles.
-Compared to Opel's previous generation cabriolet, the Astra TwinTop, the Cascada's body is 43% stiffer in torsion and 10% in bending.
-This layout provides a solid basis for the suspension and contributes towards significant reduction in noise, vibrations and harshness.
+Body stiffness is a key criterion for open-roof vehicles; it has a high impact on their driving behavior, steering precision, acoustics, safety, and comfort and also conveys a clear feeling of their genuine quality.
+The Opel Cascada provides a superior balance between torsional and bending stiffness thanks to several measures including impressive underbody crossed steel bars and reinforced rocker profiles.
+Compared to Opel's previous generation cabriolet, the Astra TwinTop, Cascada's body is 43% stiffer in torsion and 10% in bending.
+This layout provides a solid basis for the suspension and contributes towards a significant reduction in noise, vibrations, and harshness.

 The new midsize Opel Cascada naturally has a more impressive footprint than the 2006 compact Astra Twin Top.
-The wheelbase is 71 mm longer, the front tread 56 mm and the rear tread 70 mm wider.
+The wheelbase is 71 mm longer, the front tread 56 mm, and the rear tread 70 mm wider.
 That benefits handling and stability.
 The front axle of the Cascada features as standard the best of Opel chassis technology with the HiPerStrut layout that was initially developed for the Insignia OPC.
-HiPerStrut (High Performance Strut) separates the functions of damping and steering and provides highest traction and cornering precision as well as reduced torque steer and improved grip under all circumstances.
-The Opel Cascada has electrically powered rack-and-pinion steering with speed sensitive assistance.
+HiPerStrut (High-Performance Strut) separates the functions of damping and steering and provides the highest traction and cornering precision as well as reduced torque steer and improved grip under all circumstances.
+The Opel Cascada has electrically powered rack-and-pinion steering with speed-sensitive assistance.
 For more direct steering feel and precision, the electric motor is mounted on the rack, as opposed to the base of the steering column.
-FlexRide, Opel's integrated, fully adaptive chassis control system is of course available in the Cascada.
+FlexRide, Opel's integrated, fully adaptive chassis control system is, of course, available in the Cascada.
 It enhances its ride and handling performance and safety as it adapts to the driving situation, driving style as well as the drivers' preferences.
 The Opel Cascada can be equipped with 17" to 20" wheels.
-Brake discs have sizes of up to 326 mm in front and 325 mm in rear.
+Brake discs have sizes of up to 326 mm in front and 325 mm in the rear.